Research and Development is at the heart of what we do and what we care for at Neutrog.

 Much of our initial research has centred on bacteria and the roles they play in the decomposition of organic matter.
 Through our own efforts, we have invented new and improved ways of composting, manufacturing and delivering fertilisers.
 We have also identified and isolated bacteria that perform specific roles, which will revolutionise our products and our processes.
 The flow-on effect is mind boggling – more sustainable, robust and nutrient-rich environments from which we can help feed the world.
 As we continue to delve into the natural science of microbiology, the future is literally alive with possibilities.

+This is just an overview of the breadth and depth of our inquisitiveness – we’re on a journey that has no destination, and we’re very comfortable with that.
 The following are some of our possibilities that have become (or are becoming) realities:

 The Poultus System is a propriety owned and developed static air composting system designed to save energy costs, speed up the composting timeframe and reduce the composting footprint.
 It includes a revolutionary, patent pending, inoculant delivery system which delivers beneficial microbes (eNcase) into the compost via the airflow piping system.